Deep Work

 Using Timers for Deep Work

 Timers are powerful tools for establishing and maintaining deep work practice.
+They create structure, urgency, and help you track your focus time.
 Here is how to use them effectively:

 Set Clear Boundaries